Black, chocolate, cream, fawn, golden, and white (they often also come with a mixture of two different colors)

 Affectionate, alert, energetic, friendly, playful and sweet

-If you are looking for a little bundle of lovable energy, let’s tell you about the adorable Jack Chi.
+If you are looking for a little bundle of lovable energy, let’s tell you about the adorable Jack Chi, a Jack Russell Chihuahua mix.
 This little dog has a lot of heart and a lot of attitude.
 When they’re socialized and trained the right way, they are going to be a great companion for families and single people who want an adorable pint-sized pup who is ready to have fun.

 These dogs are also called Jackuahuas and they have lots of energy and love to give.
 Created from breeding purebred Chihuahuas and Jack Russell Terriers, these highly dogs are friendly, intelligent and always ready for snuggles.

 So, are you ready to know more?
 Read on to find out more about these cute little bundles of love.

 Since Jack Chis are small, when you get your puppy it’s also going to be tiny.
 Make sure you’re being gentle with your puppy and teach children also to be kind.
 This will prevent injuries to your puppy.
 You want to start socializing Jack Chi puppies and treat them well.
 This will help with your dog being devoted and loving to you and your family.